Skip to content

-We talk about gun violence in this country the same way we’ve talked about it for 30 years.
+We talk about gun violence in this country the same way we have talked about it for 30 years.
 The same arguments, the same positions, the same funerals followed by the same inaction.
 Both sides have memorized their lines.
 Nobody is listening to the other.

-I know because I’ve been in these conversations for years.
-As an Everytown Fellow, as a DNC representative, as a man whose mother died from a self-inflicted gunshot wound.
-I’ve sat across the table from people who disagree with me fundamentally, and I’ve learned something: we’re having the wrong conversation.
+I know because I have been in these conversations for years.
+As an Everytown Fellow, as a DNC representative, as a man whose mother died by firearm suicide.
+I have sat across the table from people who disagree with me fundamentally, and I have learned something: we are having the wrong conversation.

 The conversation we keep having